DhritiShikhar/service-binding-documentation/docs/creating-service-bindings/creating-service-binding.md

 - `conditions` represent the latest available observations of Service Binding's state
 - `secret` represents the name of the secret created by the Service Binding Operator

-A sample service binding status on success:
+A sample service binding status:

 ```yaml
 status: